 Scooters and bikes have become a popular way to get around Christchurch with the introduction of electric scooters (e-scooters) and bikes (e-bikes).

-Using a shared e-scooter or e-bike is a great option, either for your entire journey or added onto another way of getting around.
+Using a shared e-scooter is a great option, either for your entire journey or added onto another way of getting around.

 Some people use them at the start or end of a bus or car journey, to cover the first and last section more quickly than walking.

-Shared e-scooters and e-bikes are popular because they can make your commute easier and you don't need to worry about parking or storage.
+Shared e-scooters are popular because they can make your commute easier, and you don't need to worry about parking or storage.

-There are two share providers operating in Christchurch with 1600 e-scooters and 400 e-bikes available for public use.
+Two share providers operate in Christchurch with 1000 e-scooters available for public use.

 E-scooters can be ridden on the footpath, shared paths and roadways.